Two Friends Made A Fake Poster Of Themselves And Put It Up On A McDonald’s Wall — It’s Been There 51 Days

 — Nicole Stamp (@nicolestamp) September 3, 2018

 Others praised them for finding a creative way to give more representation to Asians — even if it is on a McDonald’s wall.
-It’s not clear yet what the fast food chain plans to do with the poster, but with the viral attention it’s likely that the cover is blown.
+It’s not clear yet what the fast-food chain plans to do with the poster, but with the viral attention, it’s likely that their cover is blown.